tomtuamnuq/perplex_num/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE-MIT) [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](./LICENSE-APACHE) [![minimum rustc 1.76](https://img.shields.io/badge/rustc-1.76+-red.svg)](https://rust-lang.github.io/rfcs/2495-min-rust-version.html)

 ## Overview
-`perplex_num` is a Rust crate that implements perplex numbers, with the `num_traits` crate providing the numerical foundations.
-This library includes a `Perplex` struct for representing perplex numbers

-## Overview
-`perplex_num` is a Rust crate that provides an implementation of perplex numbers, based on the [num_traits](https://docs.rs/num-traits) crate.
-This library supports various mathematical functions such as `exp`, `ln`, `sinh`, `sin`, `cosh`, and `cos`.
+`perplex_num` is a Rust crate that provides an implementation of perplex numbers, based on the numerical abstractions of the [num_traits](https://docs.rs/num-traits) crate.
+This library supports various mathematical functions such as `pow`, `sqrt`, `exp`, `ln`, `sinh`, `sin`, `cosh`, and `tan`.
 Additionally, the crate offers a hyperbolic polar form for representing and manipulating numbers in the hyperbolic plane, as well as a matrix form representation feature based on [nalgebra](https://docs.rs/nalgebra).

 ## Perplex Numbers
 Perplex numbers, also known as **split-complex**, **double** or **hyperbolic** numbers, are an extension of the real numbers $\mathbb R$ by introducing a new element $h$ with the property that $h^2=1$, which is distinct from the imaginary unit $i$ in complex numbers ($i^2=-1$). $h$ is referred to as **hyperbolic unit**.
 A perplex number $z$ is expressed as: